 How long do we keep your information?
-We will hold your personal data on our systems for as long as you remain interested in us or subscribe to our news service and for as long afterwards as is necessary to comply with our legal obligations.
+We will hold your personal data on our systems for as long as you remain interested in us, subscribe to our news service or are members of of web apps, and for as long afterwards as is necessary to comply with our legal obligations.
 We will review your personal data every year to establish whether we are still entitled to process it.
 If we decide that we are not entitled to do so, we will stop processing your personal data except that we will retain your personal data in an archived form in order to be able to comply with future legal obligations e.g. compliance with tax requirements and exemptions, and the establishment exercise or defence of legal claims.

 Your rights You have rights under the GDPR:- (a) to access your personal data; (b) to be provided with information about how your personal data is processed; (c) to have your personal data corrected ; (d) to have your personal data erased in certain circumstances; (e) to object to or restrict how your personal data is processed; (f) to have your personal data transferred to yourself or to another business in certain circumstances.

 You have the right to take any complaints about how we process your personal data to the Information Commissioner: https://ico.org.uk/concerns/.